Shredded Leaves are Garden Gold

 Raking leaves may not be your favorite thing to do on a beautiful fall day.
 But rather than thinking of it as a chore, think of it as harvesting!
-For gardeners, shredded leaves are the season’s most abundant – and most valuable crop.
+For gardeners, shredded leaves are the season’s most valuable crop.
+Read on to learn how you can use this free and abundant resource to improve the health and beauty of your garden.

 Autumn leaves are a rich source of organic matter and valuable trace minerals that trees mine from deep in the soil.
-When mixed into the soil in your garden, they feed earthworms and other beneficial organisms.
-They also aerate heavy soils and help sandy soils retain moisture.
-Leaves can be used to make an attractive, weed-suppressing mulch for your flower garden, and they’re an effective way to insulate tender plants from extreme cold.
+When mixed into your garden, they provide food for earthworms and other beneficial organisms.
+Adding leaves to heavy soils improves aeration.
+In sandy soils, they help retain moisture.

 The Value of Shredding